Nike And Adidas Warn Trump’s Trade War With China Will Hurt Consumers

 — CNN (@CNN) May 21, 2019

 Retailers clapped back by explaining that it takes “years of planning” to make sourcing decisions, and that “companies cannot simply move factories to adjust to these changes.”
-And it’s not just the footwear industry that is suffering from the new changes — last week, Chinese tech giant Huawei was blacklisted by the current administration, forbidding them from buying American technology without approval from the government, as reported by The Inquisitr.
-The move saw Google forced to cut ties with Huawei, with the latter no longer having access to all the Android updates.
+And it’s not just the footwear industry that is suffering from the new changes.
+Last week, Chinese tech giant Huawei was blacklisted by the current administration, forbidding them from buying American technology without approval from the government, as reported by The Inquisitr.
+The move saw Google forced to cut ties with Huawei, with the latter no longer having access to Android updates.